Skip to content

 Telnet

-BPQ's Telnet Port sets the TCP Ports for Telnet, FBB and HTTP connetions, alongside the username and password.
+BPQ's Telnet Port sets the TCP Ports for Telnet, FBB and HTTP connections, alongside the username and password.
 This will come in useful when using QtTTCP as a monitor and control application.

 PORT